rajnathsah/rajnathsah.github.io/_posts/2019-12-08-flask-crud.md

 Follow the official [postgresql](https://www.postgresql.org/download/) documentation and install it.
 Post installation create a database and user which will be used for this app.

 * App setup
-New we create the directory structure as per the app git repo directory structre and follow along.
+Lets start with creating the directory structure as per the app git repo directory structre and follow along.

 Happy learning.